rsanheim/madison-code-and-coffee/README.md

 This will be a completely language agnostic meetup.
 It will be informal to start, with no topics and no speakers.

-We will use Issues in this repo to organize to start.
+We will use [Issues](https://github.com/rsanheim/madison-code-and-coffee/issues/) in this repo to organize things as a start.